-We invite you to explore our website, subscribe to our e-newsletter, and visit our Facebook, Twitter, and Instagram accounts for a steady stream of engaging content.
+We invite you to explore our website, join us for virtual programs, subscribe to our e-newsletter, and visit our Facebook, Twitter, and Instagram accounts for a steady stream of engaging content.
 We thank you for your continued support during these extraordinary times.

 Karkomi Holocaust Exhibition & Take A Stand Center: Audio Tours

 Our audio tours present the personal stories of local Survivors through compelling spoken narrative.
 The audio tour is available for both Karkomi Holocaust Exhibition and Take A Stand Center.
 Sample a few of the Karkomi Holocaust Exhibition audio tour stops with the links below: